Table of Contents

 Conclusion

 It’s possible I could even now be struggling with basic art skills had I chosen that path.
 If you find that you are self-motivated and internally have what it takes to carry through on tasks, then just practice daily and watch video lessons online.
-It is a personal decision and there are many roads to success.
+It is a personal decision and there are many roads to success As an art teacher myself, I can help you.